Nathan-D-R/Generic-Chrome-Webdriver/README.md

 ### 2. Setup Credentials

-Create a `.env` file in the project root:
+Create a `.env` file in the project root for the following features:

+Microsoft Login:
 ```env
 microsoft_username="your-email@example.com"
 microsoft_password="your-password"